 Photo Gallery makes simple photo-editing and tagging facilities available in a view that fits far more naturally into the Windows 7 way of doing things.

 There’s also that tight integration with other Windows applications and services, allowing you to add photographs from published albums to Writer blog posts.
-Like Google's Picasa, it also offers face recognition.
+Like Google's Photos, it also offers face recognition.

-Google Picasa still offers advanced features such as geotagging and a far more streamlined interface.
+Google Photos still offers advanced features such as geotagging and a far more streamlined interface.
 It also sports far more mature options than Photo Gallery for editing, printing and sharing photos.
-So Photo Gallery is OK but Google Picasa is still better.
+So Photo Gallery is OK but Google Photos is still better.

 Microsoft Office 2007 will work well with Windows 7 unless you are using the Business Contact Manager add on to Outlook 2007.